Six Steps to Better Oral Health

 - Floss every evening before bed.
 Although most people recognize the importance of brushing their teeth, fewer follow through on the important activity of flossing.
 Brushing removes bacteria and plaque from the surfaces of the teeth, but it can’t get down between the teeth, where bacteria like to grow.
 Flossing helps remove the bacteria between teeth that brushing alone misses, which helps keep your teeth and gums healthy.

 - Use an oral rinse.
-Rinsing your mouth with a zinc ion based mouthwash can kill the bacteria that causes bad breath and plaque in your mouth.
-Activated zinc ions not only kill the bacteria, but keep it from coming back for up to 12 hours per rinse, which can go a long way toward keeping your gums in good shape.
+Rinsing your mouth with a zinc ion based mouthwash can kill the bacteria that cause bad breath and plaque in your mouth.
+Activated zinc ions not only kill the bacteria but keep it from coming back for up to 12 hours per rinse, which can go a long way toward keeping your gums in good shape.

 - See your dentist every six months.
 Don’t wait to see your dentist until you have dental pain or discomfort.
 Visiting your dentist is a great tool for keeping your mouth healthy because he or she can usually spot trouble in advance and help you prevent future cavities and gum disease.

 - Avoid tobacco.
 The link between tobacco and lung cancer has received a lot of attention, but smoking and chewing tobacco can also cause bad breath, discolored teeth, a buildup of plaque and tartar, and increase your risk of developing oral cancer.
 Avoiding all forms of tobacco is a very important step toward preserving your oral health.